 About the Alumni Association

-The U.S. Capitol Alumni Association is an organization of former House, Senate and Supreme Court Pages who lived, worked, and studied on Capitol Hill during some or all of their high school years.
-It was formed in 2008 by a group of former Pages as an independent nonprofit 501(c)3 organization with the goal of connecting all who have shared this unique high school experience.
+The U.S. Capitol Page Alumni Association is an organization of former House, Senate and Supreme Court Pages who lived, worked, and studied on Capitol Hill during some or all of their high school years.
+It was formed in 2008 by a group of former Pages as an independent nonprofit 501(c)3 organization with the goal of connecting all who have shared this unique experience.